yegor256/blog/_posts/2016/jul/2016-07-26-active-record.md

 about ORM, a very popular design pattern.
 In a nutshell, it encourages us to turn objects into
 [DTOs]({% pst 2016/jul/2016-07-06-data-transfer-object %}), which are
 anemic, passive, and not objects at all.
-The consequences are usually dramatic&mdash;the entire programming paradigm shifts from object-oriented to procedural.
+The consequences are usually dramatic---the entire programming paradigm shifts from object-oriented to procedural.
 I've tried to explain this at a [JPoint](https://www.youtube.com/watch?v=aER4uwyFbqQ) and [JEEConf](https://www.youtube.com/watch?v=63tS3HNmhiE) this year.
 After each talk, a few people told me that what I'm suggesting is called